-Restoring Hope to Leukemia Patients and their Families
+Restoring Hope to Blood Cancer Patients and Their Families

-Every five minutes, someone is diagnosed with blood cancer.
+Every three minutes, someone is diagnosed with blood cancer.
 Every ten minutes, blood cancer takes a life.
 You can help us make a difference.

 By the Numbers